Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Automatic application deployment

 **Explanation:**
-"Automatic OS patching" is incorrect.
+Automatic OS patching is incorrect.
 This is handled via SSM, not Auto Scaling.
-"Automatic adjustment of instance count based on demand" is correct.
+Automatic adjustment of instance count based on demand is correct.
 Auto Scaling matches capacity to load.
-"Automatic switching between instance types" is incorrect.
+Automatic switching between instance types is incorrect.
 Only possible with mixed instance policies, but not the core purpose.
-"Automatic application deployment" is incorrect.
+Automatic application deployment is incorrect.
 This is a CI/CD or Elastic Beanstalk responsibility.

 ---